aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions.md

 NAME                              XR-KIND          XR-APIVERSION               AGE table.dynamodb.awsblueprints.io   XDynamoDBTable   awsblueprints.io/v1alpha1   143m
 ```
-On querying the `XDynamoDBTable` XR, we can observe that it creates DynamoDB Managed Resource `Table`.
+On querying the `XDynamoDBTable` XR which is not confined to any namespace, we can observe that it creates DynamoDB Managed Resource `Table`.

 ```bash
 $ kubectl get XDynamoDBTable -o yaml | grep "resourceRefs:" -A 3

     resourceRefs:
     - apiVersion: dynamodb.aws.upbound.io/v1beta1
       kind: Table